Andrew Jackson Houston: United States senator

-Houston's semi-retirement ended in 1941, when John Morris Sheppard died while representing Texas in the United States Senate.
+Houston's semi-retirement ended in 1941, when Morris Sheppard died while representing Texas in the United States Senate.

 Texas Governor W. Lee O'Daniel desired to serve in the Senate, but knew it would be politically unpopular to name himself as the interim appointee pending a special election for the remainder of Sheppard's term.
 Certain that the 86-year-old Houston would not run in the special election, O'Daniel appointed him to temporarily fill the vacancy.
 At the time of his swearing in, 82 years after his father had served in the same seat, Houston was the oldest man to enter the Senate.
-(The oldest person was Rebecca Latimer Felton).
+(The oldest person overall was Rebecca Latimer Felton).

 Houston joined the Senate as a Democrat, and filled the seat from April 21, 1941, until his death.
 The early June trip from Texas to Washington, D.C., to begin his duties had a negative effect on Houston's health, and he attended only one committee meeting as a senator, afterwards spending most of his time hospitalized.

 Death and burial

 Houston died in a Baltimore, Maryland, hospital on June 26, 1941, five days after his 87th birthday.
-Houston was briefly interred at Abbey Mausoleum in Arlington County, Virginia.
-He was later disinterred and reburied in the Texas State Cemetery.
+Briefly interred at Abbey Mausoleum in Arlington County, Virginia, he was later disinterred and reburied in the Texas State Cemetery.